- CEE Home

 Full build support is available as part of a scheduled biannual intake with submission deadlines (see below).

 Successful applicants must commit to a collaborative two-term production cycle.
-Click here to view the timeline for deliverables.
+Click here to view the Fall 2024 timeline.

 Partial Course Design/Special Projects (Partial Build)